FidelElie/FiDev/apps/home/src/content/music/2018-04-12/jordan-mackampa-walk-on-the-wild-side.md

 > I won't stay silent,
 > Even without air in my lungs,
-> - Taken from Battlecry - Tales From The Broken
+-Taken from Battlecry - Tales From The Broken

 Said  by only him initially but as the crowd starts to form and move to their destination, the tempo of the song increases, the volume follows suit and the people join in, to the